Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Apps

 Fill in all available models

-. - Then, select the Gemini model you want to use from the model list.
+. - Then, select the Gemini model you wish to use currently from the model list.

-- After completing the above, click the "Save" button.
+- After completing the above steps, click the "Save" button.

-- Test Connection: If you have set up a valid network proxy in the main interface of pyVideoTrans, or your computer has a configured global proxy (system proxy), you can click the "Test" button at this time.
-If the test passes without any errors, it means the configuration is successful, and the Gemini API can be used normally in pyVideoTrans.
+- Test Connection: If you have already set up a valid network proxy on the main interface of pyVideoTrans, or if your computer is configured with a global proxy (system proxy), you can now click the "Test" button.
+If the test passes without errors, it means the configuration is successful, and the Gemini API is ready to use in pyVideoTrans.

-If a network connection-related error message appears after clicking "Test", the problem is likely with the network proxy configuration.
+If you see a network connection-related error message after clicking "Test," the issue is likely with the network proxy configuration.

-- Then, check the "scientific internet access" tool you are using:
+- Then, check the scientific internet tool you are using:

-- Is "Automatically configure system proxy" or "Global proxy" mode enabled?
+- Is "Auto-configure system proxy" or "Global proxy" mode enabled?
 If not, try enabling it and test again.

-- Manually configure the proxy: If you do not want to or cannot enable the global proxy, you can find the local HTTP proxy address and port number provided by the "scientific internet access" tool.
+- Manual Proxy Configuration: If you do not want or cannot enable global proxy, you can find the local HTTP proxy address and port number provided by your scientific internet tool.
 The format is usually

 .
-Fill this address completely into the "Network Proxy" text box in the main interface of pyVideoTrans.
-For example, the default local proxy address of some tools may behttp://127.0.0.1:10808
+Enter this complete address into the "Network Proxy" text box on the main interface of pyVideoTrans.
+For example, the default local proxy address for some tools might behttp://127.0.0.1:10808

 .

-Most "scientific internet access" tools provide a local proxy IP address and port number.
+Most scientific internet tools provide a local proxy IP address and port number.
 The IP address is usually

 127.0.0.1

 (representing the local machine), and you need to find the specific port number corresponding to the tool.
-Then fill in the completehttp://127.0.0.1:port number
+Then enter the completehttp://127.0.0.1:port_number

 into the network proxy settings of pyVideoTrans.

-Here are some examples of common scientific tool port numbers:
+Here are some examples of port numbers for common scientific tools:

 10808